 But what about other devices?
 Lower end Android devices will have to stay with 2.1 or 2.2 and these won’t be getting any Gingerbread (Sorry Motorola Droid, but you should be happy with Froyo when it hits).
 It’s easy to see why, as devices are getting more powerful and the software is becoming more power-hungry.
 As far as processing power goes, 1 GHz is the new 528 MHz and devices like the Hero or CLIQ just won’t be able to handle Gingerbread.
 This is the way it crumbles.
 In either case, that whole Android fragmentation issues we thought that was (somewhat) getting addressed is about to see a massive divide between low-end and high-end devices.

-For those who have a, or any other high-end device that meets these requirements, you probably just peed a little from excitement but just because your device can handle Gingerbread, doesn’t mean that it will be best suited for it.
+For those who have a Nexus One, or any other high-end device that meets these requirements, you probably just peed a little from excitement but just because your device can handle Gingerbread, doesn’t mean that it will be best suited for it.
 Murtazin expects Gingerbread to be released in October, with devices with the software preloaded to be released in December.
 Maybe then we’ll see another official Google phone, in the form of the Nexus Two.

 Well, hell.
-Here I was getting all excited about the new Galaxy S line or the and now I feel like I should just wait it out.
+Here I was getting all excited about the new Galaxy S line or the Droid X and now I feel like I should just wait it out.
 I love my Nexus One more than any device I’ve ever owned but I have a hard time staying with a phone for 3 months, let alone a year.
 We’ll see how long I can manage to hang on to this thing.